TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheBackend/Introduction.rst

 ..  hint::

-    If the Rich-Text-Editor is not displayed, it might be turned off in :guilabel:`User Settings > Edit and Advanced functions > Enable Rich Text Editor`
+    If the Rich Text Editor is not displayed, it might be turned off in :guilabel:`User Settings > Edit and Advanced functions > Enable Rich Text Editor`